-1. Felix, I made it a bit exiting in my introduction.
+1) Felix, I made it a bit exciting in my introduction.
 Let's unravel the mystery later.
-Tell us first more about yourself and why we can't expect any health tips from you.
+First, tell us more about yourself and why we can't expect any health tips from you.

-I am a 32-year old theoretical computer scientist (don't have a clue about medicine :) and live in Munich, Germany.
+I am a 32-year old theoretical computer scientist (I don't have a clue about medicine!) and I live in Munich, Germany.
 My research interests include multiagent systems, game theory, cryptography, and complexity theory.

 Yes, of course.
 It was like a revolution.
 I had never used a mouse, a graphical OS, or painting programs (NEOchrome!) before.
 I was switching from a 64KB machine to a 2MB machine.
 32 times as much RAM!
 Isn't it amazing that the cell phone I am using today has 96MBs of RAM (I later bought a Megafile 30 harddisk for the Mega ST which had 30MB!)?
 And the iMac I am using right now has 1024 times as much RAM as my beloved Mega ST2.
 I feel so old :)